10 Exploding Tech Trends That Will Redefine The Future

 • Meta: Built data centre networks with GPU clusters for heavy AI training.

-• Stargate Project (Jan 2025): $500 billion funding to build new AI infrastructure, backed by OpenAI, Oracle, SoftBank, and others.
+• Stargate Project: $500 billion funding to build new infrastructure for AI, with the backing of OpenAI, Oracle, SoftBank, among others effective Jan 2025.

-• CoreWeave: Offers cloud services based on GPUs exclusively for AI and machine learning.
+• CoreWeave: Offers cloud services relying only on GPUs for AI and machine learning.

 7. Immersive-Reality Technologies

-Immersive reality encompasses a broad range of technologies, including AR, VR, and MR. These techs provide one or another form of digital overlay or construction of experience for digital worlds, which people interact with using smart glasses, VR headsets, or other sensors.
-AI helps make them more realistic and interactive.
+Immersive reality is everything from AR and VR to MR. These technologies provide one or another form of digital overlay or construction of experience for digital worlds with which people interact using smart glasses, VR headsets, or other sensors.
+AI makes them more realistic and interactive.

-Why it matters: It's no longer merely about games anymore: immersive reality is being used in education, medicine, training, shopping, and even telecommuting.
-It instructs humans to view and interact with digital information in more natural ways.
+Why it matters: It is not just about games anymore: immersive reality is having applications in education, medicine, training, shopping, and even telecommuting.
+And it teaches humans to view and interact with digital information more naturally.

 Real-world examples:

-• AR smart glasses and haptic feedback techniques are being utilised, allowing users to feel objects and manipulate virtual objects as if they were real.
+• AR smart glasses and haptic feedback techniques are being employed that enable users to feel objects and manipulate virtual objects as if they were real.

 Metaverse: The Next Revolution of Virtual Reality